FrancescaK/MongoDB_Community_Kit/mugs_dak.md

 Thank you for your interest in becoming a MongoDB User Group Organizer.
 MongoDB MUG Organizers are instrumental in helping MongoDB users connect and network around the globe.

-* Get Set up as a MUG organizer
-* Personalize Your User Group
-* Plan Your First Meeting
-* Follow Up After Your First Meeting
-* Get Your Community Involved
-* Finding Speakers
-* Finding Sponsors
-* Innovative Programming

-##Get Set up as a MUG Organizer
+##Get Set Up As A MUG organizer

-*Connect with the community team at MongoDB*
-MongoDB User Group organizers connect with their local institutions and connections to promote regular, in-person meetings that foster participation and community growth.
-One of the best ways to do this is connect with
-MongoDB’s community team, who have many contacts in your local communities.
+*Connect with the community team at MongoDB*:  MongoDB User Group organizers connect with their local institutions and communities to promote regular, in-person meetings that foster participation and community growth.
+One of the best ways to do this is by connecting with MongoDB’s community team, who have many contacts in your local communities.

-* For MUGs in the United States, Asia and Latin America, please contact Amy.berman at MongoDB dot com
+* For MUGs in the United States, Asia and Latin America, please contact Amy at amy.berman at MongoDB dot com
 * For MUGs in Europe, the Middle East and North Africa, please contact Laura at laura.czajkowski at MongoDB dot com

 ##Get your Web Presence Set up

-One of the first steps in creating a new group is creating a web site or web presence for your group to live.
+One of the first steps in creating a new group is creating a web site or web presence for your group.
 The following options have been useful for many MongoDB User Groups:

 ###Meetup.com
 All MongoDB MUG organizers have the option to create a Meetup group on MongoDB’s